 10 Days in Côte Vermeille and the Pyrenees Itinerary

-Our 10 Days in Côte Vermeille and the Pyrenees Itinerary took us to some of the best places in the south of France, hidden Spanish town, and the mountain country, Andorra.
-We have discovered an area with rich culture and a changing landscape, from the colourful fishing villages on the Mediterranean coast to the high peaks of the Pyrenees.
+Our 10 Days in Côte Vermeille and the Pyrenees Itinerary included some of the best places in southern France, hidden Spanish towns, and the mountain country, Andorra.
+This journey revealed a region brimming with cultural richness and a dynamic landscape, ranging from the vibrant fishing villages dotting the Mediterranean coastline to the majestic heights of the Pyrenean peaks.

-Pyrenees is a mountain range between Spain and France.
-Reaching a height of 3,404 metres, it extends for about 491 km from the Cantabrian Mountains to the Côte Vermeille coast at the Mediterranean.
+Pyrenees is a mountain range between Spain and France, reaching a height of 3,404 metres.
+Stretching across approximately 491 km, these awe-inspiring peaks traverse from the Cantabrian Mountains to the picturesque Côte Vermeille coast along the Mediterranean.

 The Côte Vermeille is in the French Department of Pyrénées-Orientales, near the Spanish border, and stretches from Argelès-sur-Mer to the border village of Cerbère, including Collioure, Port-Vendres and Banyuls-sur-Mer.